solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

 The [Proposal.sol](../../../src/proposals/Proposal.sol) file contains a set of functions that all governance models inherit.
-There are three governance models: Bravo, Multisig and Timelock already implemented in the example repository.
-To create a Proposal with FPS, you can inherit one of the governance types, such as [MultisigProposal.sol](../../../src/proposals/MultisigProposal.sol) and override the needed functions.
-Alternatively, you can create a new governance model in your repository that inherits the `Proposal` contract and then a proposal can be created using a newly formed governance model not already inside the repo.
-The following is a list of functions all proposals must implement:
+There are currently four governance models inheriting from Proposal.sol: Bravo, Multisig, Timelock and OpenZeppelin Governor.
+When using FPS for any of the abovementioned models for creating proposals, all that needs to be done is to inherit one of the proposal types, such as [GovernorBravoProposal.sol](../../../src/proposals/GovernorBravoProposal.sol) and override the necessary functions to create the proposal, like `build` and `deploy`.
+FPS is flexible enough so that for any different governance model, governance proposal types can be easily adjusted to fit into the governance architecture.
+An example has been provided using Arbitrum Governance on FPS example repo (link here) to demonstrate FPS flexibility.
+The following is a list of functions proposals can implement:

 -   `function name() public`: This is an empty function in `Proposal` contract.

     ```solidity
     function name() external view virtual returns (string memory);
     ```

     Override this function in the proposal specific contract to define the proposal name.
 Example:

     ```solidity
     function name() public pure override returns (string memory) {
         return "BRAVO_MOCK";